 Source: O-Net Online

 Distribution is the final step in delivering natural gas to end users.
-While some large industrial, commercial, and electric generation customers receive natural gas directly from high capacity interstate and intrastate pipelines (usually contracted through natural gas marketing companies), most others users receive natural gas from a local distribution company (LDC).
+While some large industrial, commercial, and electric generation customers receive natural gas directly from high capacity interstate and intrastate pipelines (usually contracted through natural gas marketing companies), most other users receive natural gas from a local distribution company (LDC).
 LDCs are companies involved in the delivery of natural gas to consumers within a specific geographic area.